Rod Hill

-Rodrick Hill (born March 14, 1959) is a former American football cornerback in the National Football League (NFL) for the Dallas Cowboys, Buffalo Bills, Detroit Lions, and Los Angeles Raiders.
-After his NFL career he played five seasons with the Winnipeg Blue Bombers and still holds the career interception record by a player for that franchise.
-He played college football at Kentucky State University.
+Rodrick Hill (born March 14, 1959) is an American former professional football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Kentucky State Thorobreds.
+Hill played in the NFL for the Dallas Cowboys, Buffalo Bills, Detroit Lions, and Los Angeles Raiders.
+After his NFL career, he played five seasons in the CFL with the Winnipeg Blue Bombers and still holds the career interception record for that franchise.

-Early years
+Early life

 Hill attended Martin Luther King High School.
 He accepted a scholarship to the University of Iowa, where as a wide receiver, he felt he had few opportunities to prove his worth in the team's run-oriented offense.
 He decided to transfer to Kentucky State University at the end of his first semester.

 As a sophomore, he was converted into a cornerback to take advantage of his athleticism.
 He had 5 interceptions (led the team) and 25 punt returns for a 21.7-yard average (led the NAIA).
 Against Morris Brown College, he made 2 interceptions and returned a punt for a 77-yard touchdown.
 Against Central State University, he returned a punt for an 87-yard touchdown.

 As a junior, he registered 2 interceptions (led the team) and led the NAIA with a 31.8-yard average on 18 punt returns.
 He posted 30.1-yard average on 9 kickoff returns.
 He missed 3 contests with a sprained ankle.

 Hill finished his college career with 8 career interceptions and was considered an excellent return specialist, returning 50 punts for 1,182 yards (school-record 23.6-yards average) and 31 kickoffs for a 22.5 yard average.
 As a senior, he played in the East–West Shrine Game and the Senior Bowl.

 In 2000, he was inducted into the Kentucky State University Athletics Hall of Fame.
 In 2011, he was inducted into the Kentucky Pro Football Hall of Fame.

 Professional career

 Dallas Cowboys

-After private workouts with defensive assistant coach Gene Stallings and being rated very high for his athletic abilities, the Dallas Cowboys selected Hill in the first round (25th overall) of the 1982 NFL Draft.
+After private workouts with defensive assistant coach Gene Stallings and being rated very high for his athletic abilities, the Dallas Cowboys selected Hill in the first round (25th overall) of the 1982 NFL draft.
 The team used him as a nickel cornerback and special teams returner, but struggled in both roles.
 He replaced an injured Ron Fellows late in the season and the playoffs.